TimeMachine1994/081925-SvelteTweb/COMPONENT_LIBRARY_AUDIT.md

-# TributeStream Component Library Audit
+# Tributestream Component Library Audit

 *Generated: October 11, 2024*

 ## 🎯 Purpose

-This document serves as a master inventory of all TributeStream components, documenting their current design patterns and identifying opportunities for standardization and redesign.
+This document serves as a master inventory of all Tributestream components, documenting their current design patterns and identifying opportunities for standardization and redesign.

 ## 📊 Component Overview